MarcelloDuarte/lambda-preprocessor/README.md

 This pre-processor is meant to make that syntax available in native PHP applications.
 This does not happen at runtime, so there is no hit on perfomance.
 The pre-processor works on top of the [pre](https://github.com/preprocess/pre-plugin) plugin and the [yay macro library](https://github.com/marcioAlmada/yay).

 Syntax wise, and due to the fact that Yay does not have an expresison parser yet, even though Hack supports a single expression to be written without the need of curly brakets, this pre-processor will always require the curly brakets to be written.
-Hopefully this will change once we Yay develops further.
+Hopefully this will change once Yay develops further.

 Oneliner anonymous function
 ---------------------------